How are solar panels installed?

 10. Registering for a solar export tariff

-Now that your solar panel system’s been commissioned, connected to your smart meter, and certified by the MCS or Flexi-Orb, the next step is to sign up to a solar export tariff.
+Now that your solar panel system’s been commissioned, connected to your smart meter, and certified by MCS or Flexi-Orb, the next step is to sign up to a solar export tariff.

 Have a look through the best export tariffs, pick your favourite, and fill in the relevant application form.